Explain What's Indices Trading Leverage? Explain What is Indices Trading Margin?

 1,000 / 10,000 * 100= 10%

-What is the Difference Between Maximum Indices Trading Leverage and Used Indices Trading Leverage
+What is Difference Between Maximum Stock Indices Trading Leverage & Used Indices Trading Leverage?

-However, you should note that there is a difference between maximum indices trading leverage ( indices trading leverage given by your indices broker which is the highest stock indices leverage you can trade with if you choose to) and used indices trading leverage ( indices trading leverage depending on the lots you have opened/open positions).
-One is the broker's (Maximum Indices Trading Leverage) and the other is trader's (Used Indices Trading Leverage).
-To explain this indices trading leverage concept we shall use the stock indices trading example above:
+However, you should note that there's a difference between maximum indices trading leverage ( indices trading leverage given by your indices trading broker which is the highest stock indices leverage you can trade with if you select to) and used indices trading leverage ( indices trading leverage depending on lots you have opened/open trades).
+One is the broker's (Maximum Indices Leverage) & the other is trader's (Used Indices Trading Leverage).
+To explain this indices leverage concept we shall use stock indices trading example above:

 If your indices broker has given you 100:1 Maximum Indices Trading Leverage, but you only open a trade of 10,000 dollars then Used Indices Trading Leverage is: